phax/ph-commons/README.md

   * Extended `GenericJAXBMarshaller` API
   * Class `IJAXBReader` now tries to set systemID for `IReadableResource`, `File` and `Path` parameters.
   * Extended `PDTFactory` slightly
+  * Fixed potential NPE when an `AbstractWALDAO` is used without a backing file
 * v9.1.4 - 2018-08-06
   * Added class `XMLBracketModeDeterminatorXMLC14`
   * Added XML write setting `write CDATA as Text`